 Rural health report will inform strategies to improve health in five Md. counties

 The Maryland Health Care Commission released findings today from a year-long assessment of the unique challenges facing the health system serving five counties on Maryland’s Eastern Shore.
 The report, titled “Health Matters: Navigating an Enhanced Rural Health Model for Maryland,” examined rural health care challenges in Caroline, Dorchester, Kent, Queen Anne’s and Talbot Counties.
-The Commission worked with a research study team that included experts at the University of Maryland School of Public Health and the Walsh Center for Rural Health Analysis at NORC.
+The research was led by the University of Maryland School of Public Health, in partnership with the Walsh Center for Rural Health Analysis at NORC (University of Chicago), at the request of the MHCC's Rural Healthcare Delivery Workgroup.

 Legislation directing the Commission to form a Rural Healthcare Delivery Workgroup was passed during the 2016 Maryland legislative session and was signed by Governor Hogan (Senate Bill 707).
 The Workgroup was tasked with developing solutions that address the state’s rural health care challenges, under the oversight of the Commission.
 The Commission and the Workgroup, co-chaired by Dr. Joseph Citola and Ms. Deborah Mizeur, worked closely with the research study team on the project.